-Whereas, legislation to increase the age for sale, purchase, and possession of cigarettes and nicotine and tobacco products, including vapor products, from 18 to 21 has been enacted in at least 17 other states and similar bipartisan legislation has been recently been introduced to do the same in Wisconsin as Senate Bill 364; and
+Whereas, legislation to increase the age for sale, purchase, and possession of cigarettes and nicotine and tobacco products, including vapor products, from 18 to 21 has been enacted in at least 17 other states and similar bipartisan legislation has been recently been introduced as Senate Bill 364 to do the same in Wisconsin; and

-Whereas, increasing the age to 21 will significantly reduce the social access points through which both tobacco, other nicotine products and e-cigarettes can be obtained in high schools, while aligning vaping and tobacco products with other adult products, including beer, wine and distilled spirits; and
+Whereas, increasing the age to 21 will significantly reduce the social access points through which both tobacco, other nicotine products and e-cigarettes can be obtained by school-age students, and will align age restrictions for vaping and tobacco products with other adult products, including beer, wine and distilled spirits; and

-Further, this bipartisan legislation has broad support from public health organizations and officials, youth groups, educators, health care providers, and the law enforcement community, along with the largest manufacturers of vapor products.
-This support has specifically been expressed by Wisconsin organizations including the American Heart Association; Wisconsin Association of School Boards; Wisconsin Chiefs of Police Association; Association of Wisconsin School Administrators; Boys & Girls Clubs of Wisconsin; Wal-Mart Stores; Aurora Health Care; Marshfield Clinic Health System; Marshfield Children's Hospital; Altria Client Services; JUUL Labs, Inc.; RAI Services (formerly Reynolds American Inc.); Wisconsin Association of School Business Officials; Wisconsin Association of School District Administrators; Wisconsin Association of School Personnel Administrators, Wisconsin Council for Administrators of Special Services; Wisconsin Retired Educators Association;
+Whereas, the bipartisan legislation currently before the Wisconsin Legislature has broad support from public health organizations and officials, youth groups, educators, health care providers, and the law enforcement community, along with the largest manufacturers of vapor products.
+Support has specifically been expressed by such diverse Wisconsin organizations as the American Heart Association; Wisconsin Association of School Boards; Wisconsin Chiefs of Police Association; Association of Wisconsin School Administrators; Boys & Girls Clubs of Wisconsin; Wal-Mart Stores; Aurora Health Care; Marshfield Clinic Health System; Marshfield Children's Hospital; Altria Client Services; JUUL Labs, Inc.; RAI Services (formerly Reynolds American Inc.); Wisconsin Association of School Business Officials; Wisconsin Association of School District Administrators; Wisconsin Association of School Personnel Administrators, Wisconsin Council for Administrators of Special Services; Wisconsin Retired Educators Association.

-Therefore, Be It Resolved that the Board of Education calls of วท the lawmakers that represent it, State Senator and State Representative(s) and Governor Eve ers to enact legislation raising the minimum age for purchasing cigarettes, toba cco products, or nicotine products from 18 to 21, and imposing a minimum age of 21 for purcha sing vapor products.
+Therefore, Be It Resolved that the \\\\\School District of Osceola \\\\Board of Education calls on the lawmakers that represent it, State Senator Patty Schachtner and State Representative(s) \\\\ Gae Magnafici \\ and Governor Evers to enact legislation raising the minimum age for purchasing cigarettes, tobacco products, or nicotine products from 18 to 21, and imposing a minimum age of 21 for purchasing vapor products.